osrf/rmf_core/docs/contributing.md

 # Contributing to RMF

 Contributions via pull requests to the various RMF-related repositories are welcome.
-In general, we expect contributors to follow the ROS 2 [contributing guidelines](https://index.ros.org/doc/ros2/Contributing/) with exception of the code style.
-The RMF codebases adopt slightly different guidelines from the ROS 2 [style guide](https://index.ros.org/doc/ros2/Contributing/Code-Style-Language-Versions/#codestyle).
-The objective of this document is to highlight these guidelines for the following languages
+In general, we expect contributors to follow the [ROS 2 contributing guidelines](https://index.ros.org/doc/ros2/Contributing/), with the exception of code style.
+The RMF code adopts slightly different guidelines from the [ROS 2 style guide](https://index.ros.org/doc/ros2/Contributing/Code-Style-Language-Versions/#codestyle).
+The objective of this document is to provide the RMF code style guidelines for the following languages.

 * C++
     * Standard